Dappa88/SmartHub-Assesment/README.md

 The Smartech project offers a range of amazing features, including:

-- Feature 1: A brief description of feature 1.
+- Feature 1: Basic authentication.
-- Feature 2: A brief description of feature 2.
+- Feature 2: .
 - Feature 3: A brief description of feature 3.
 - ...